affektde/docs/en/playlist-exchange/curator.md

 At the top you will immediately see under **Submitter's retutation** an indication of the general quallity of the submitter, here you have a first impression how well the submissions of this person on our platform were evaluated.

-The following steps must now be taken..
+The following steps must now be taken.

 1) Listen to the submitted title and evaluate if you like it and want to add it to your playlist or reject the submitted title.
 If the title does not correspond to your genre and you think it is spam, please let us know via the red button **WRONG GENRE / INAPPROPRIATE** to ensure the greatest value for you and other users.